-It’s been a few years since I first began to pick up the pieces broken and splintered off in the tempest of infertility.
+It’s been a few years since I first began to pick up the pieces broken and splintered off in the tempest of infertility and failed IVF.

 Because there were no instructions for reassembly, no “how to cope with infertility” imparted by elders or learned through societal observation, I’ve had my fair share of trial and error.